24vinay84/rest-server/README.md

 // mgo library for handling Mongo DB
 $ go get "gopkg.in/mgo.v2"
 ```
-Good!
+Wow!
 Now we're ready to run the API :tada: <br>
 8. Type `export PORT=8000` in Terminal and open http://localhost:8000 in your browser to see the products.

 ## API Documentation and Usage